 - Browse the Museum of the American West – living history village

 There are many great reasons to choose Thermopolis as your dream retirement town.
 Watch for bighorn sheep and cattle in the stunning Wind River Canyon, fish for trout and other species along Bighorn River and other water sources here.
-The people are friendly, and the downtown area has quite a variety of shops, restaurants, bars and other venues.
+The people are friendly, and the downtown area has quite a variety of restaurants, bars and other venues.

-Soak your cares and body aches away by visiting one of several hot mineral springs like the free Hot Springs State Park Bath House.
+Soak your cares and body aches away by visiting one of several hot mineral springs like the Hot Springs State Park Bath House.
 Tax rates, housing and crime are lower here, and there are several choices of good medical care facilities located in Thermopolis.

 - Take a 2nd Friday “Monthly Art Stroll”